 Greenwich domestic defense lawyers understand that these charges are often more serious than other charges associated with the dispute.
 Risk of injury to minors is a felony offense punishable by up to ten or more years in prison.
-If you have been arrested for child endangerment, you will want a Greenwich child endangerment lawyer working to defend your rights and helping you reach the best possible resolution.
+If you have been arrested for putting a minor at risk, you will want a Greenwich child endangerment lawyer working to defend your rights and helping you reach the best possible resolution.

 Because the statutes defining child endangerment cover a broad range of circumstances, the charge can arise from a number of different situations.
 Some of the more common include: